Registration opens May 1, 2019 and will close on July 1, 2019.

 Shuttle to Detroit Metro Airport:

 Parking is included in the registration fee and will be available at Bowling Green State University.
-You will receive a parking pass with your room assignment from the university prior to the start of the workshop.
+You will receive a parking pass with your room assignment from the university prior to the start of Workshop.

 If you are not staying on campus, but need parking, please contact email@example.com.

-Event check-in for undergraduate participants will occur in the lobby of Offenhauer Towers.
+Event check-in for undergraduate participants will occur in the Bowen-Thompson Student Union.

 Bowling Green State University